 The Keyboard Faculty provides opportunities for you to experience tuition and masterclasses in a variety of subjects.
-Our programmes encourage you to fulfil your own potential and enable you to specialise in a variety of areas such as solo piano, contemporary music and piano accompaniment.
+Our programmes encourage you to fulfil your own potential and enable you to specialise in a variety of areas such as solo piano, contemporary music and collaborative piano.

 The Royal College of Music boasts a wealth of high quality instruments.
-Pianists receive individual lessons on Steinway and Fazioli grand pianos.
-Organists have access to the RCM’s selection of mechanical action instruments and to organs outside the RCM, including at the Royal Albert Hall and on the new Flentrop organ in Christ Church, Chelsea.
+Pianists receive individual lessons on Steinway, Fazioli and Bechstein grand pianos, and our recently opened Blüthner Practice Suite holds ten Blüthner pianos available for practice.
+Organists have access to the RCM’s selection of mechanical action instruments, including our custom-built Flentrop organ, and to instruments outside the RCM, including at the Royal Albert Hall.

 One-to-one lessons are at the very heart of every RCM student’s learning experience.
 High quality performance, radiating artistry, technique, integrity and depth of stylistic understanding is only possible with the input of teaching staff of the highest level.
 Our distinguished and experienced professors will help you achieve your personal goals in a supportive environment, where you can develop the skills to be successful in today's music profession.